You are here

 Trade Dress Adjustments

-In trade dress cases, the Supreme Court suggested the appropriateness of the arbitrary - suggestive- descriptive - generic spectrum for word trademarks, as used in this instruction.
-See Wal-Mart Stores, Inc., v.
-Samara Brothers, Inc., 529 U.S. 205, 212-13 (2000).
+In trade dress cases, the Supreme Court suggested the appropriateness of the arbitrary - suggestive - descriptive - generic spectrum for word trademarks, as used in this instruction.
+See Wal-Mart Stores, Inc.,529 U.S. at 212-13.
 Such a test might be appropriate for trade dress that is product packaging as well.
 The same is not true for trade dress that consists of product design or configuration.
-The court indicated that application of such a spectrum is “problematic” if not erroneous.
+The Court indicated that application of such a spectrum is “problematic” if not erroneous.
 Id.

-Accordingly, if a case involves aspects of a product that is physically and functionally inseparable from the product as a whole, that is, consists of a product design or configuration, no instruction on inherent distinctiveness is appropriate.
+Accordingly, if a case involves an aspect of a product that is physically and functionally inseparable from the product as a whole—that is, it consists of a product design or configuration—no instruction on inherent distinctiveness is appropriate.
 Rather, the jury should be instructed on secondary meaning.
-See Wal-Mart Stores, 529 U.S. at 212-13.
+See id. at 212-13; P & P Imps.
+LLC v.
+Johnson Enters., LLC, 46 F.4th 953, 960 (9th Cir.
+2022) (“Because a product’s design can never be inherently distinctive, a plaintiff must prove that the design has acquired secondary meaning.”).
 Similarly, if the court faces a trade dress case in which it was ambiguous whether the dispute involves product packaging or product design, the court should require a showing of secondary meaning.
-Wal-Mart Stores, 529 U.S. at 215 (“[C]ourts should err on the side of caution and classify ambiguous trade dress as product design, thereby requiring secondary meaning.”)
+Wal-Mart Stores, 529 U.S. at 215 (“[C]ourts should err on the side of caution and classify ambiguous trade dress as product design, thereby requiring secondary meaning.”).
 See Instruction 15.11 (Infringement—Elements—Validity—Distinctiveness—Secondary Meaning).

-In cases involving product packaging, the differences between use of a word as opposed to use of various symbols or devices will probably require modification of this spectrum of marks instruction (Instruction 15.9).
-In lieu of modifying the spectrum of mark instruction, the court might consider the propriety of giving an instruction using the test in Seabrook Foods, Inc. v.
+In cases involving product packaging, the differences between use of a word as opposed to use of various symbols or devices will probably require modification of this instruction.
+In lieu of modifying this instruction, the court might consider giving an instruction using the test in Seabrook Foods, Inc. v.
 Bar-Well Foods, Ltd., 568 F.2d 1342, 1344-46 (C.C.P.A.
 1977).
 While the Ninth Circuit has not specifically addressed use of Seabrook, it has generally suggested that inherently distinctive trade dress involves the overall impression that is arbitrary or uncommon.
+See Fuddruckers, Inc. v.
+Doc’s B.R.
+Others, Inc., 826 F.2d 837, 844 (9th Cir.
+1987) (“Fuddruckers claims trade dress protection for the impression created by a collection of common or functional elements of restaurant decor.
+Such an overall impression may receive protection, but it is simply not the sort of arbitrary or uncommon trade dress that might qualify as inherently distinctive.” (citation omitted)).

 This instruction can be modified for trade dress cases involving packaging or other non-word symbols or designs by inserting the words “trade dress” in lieu of “trademark” and the words “symbol” or “design” in lieu of the term “word” when they are used in this instruction.
 After the first four paragraphs and before the paragraph under the heading “Spectrum of Marks,” the following should be added for trade dress cases: